 Your new home belongs to both of you so it’s important that both people feel comfortable there.
 Go shopping together to choose new furniture and understand that there will likely be some compromise when it comes to the choices.
 Carefully consider what goes with the style of your new home and choose accordingly.
 Having new furniture and decor will help with getting rid of the old stuff.

 Moving can be very stressful and this is the last thing you want to deal with when moving into a new home after getting married.
 Professional movers can safely pack up your possessions so they reach your new home without damage.
 Movers can be scheduled to pick up and drop off your stuff at your convenience.
 They know how to load heavy items and many will also disassemble and reassemble your furniture for you for a fee.
+This is all the more important if you’re doing a long distance move.

 Rent Storage if Needed